Goal : Configure OAuth2 Authentication for Magic xpi RESTful API Service using Amazon Cognito

 Use the iss value from the token (step 3) for the issuerUri

-Add a security role (« default-m2m-resource-server-m5jgoo/read ») (step 3) for the endpoint you want to protect
+Add the security role (« default-m2m-resource-server-m5jgoo/read ») (step 3) for the path you want to protect

 7/ Copy the war file (xpiREST.war) from your installation directory (ex: <Magicxpi installation directory>\Runtime\addon_connectors\RESTfulAPI\servicefiles to your webapps apache directory (ex: <Magicxpi installation directory>\Runtime\apache-tomcat\webapps)